Cosmetic vs. Plastic Surgery

 Cosmetic Surgery Training

-To become a diplomate of the American Board of Cosmetic Surgery, a cosmetic surgeon first completes a residency such as general surgery, head and neck surgery (ENT), orthopedics, or plastic surgery.
+To become a diplomate of the American Board of Cosmetic Surgery, a cosmetic surgeon first completes a surgical residency in a related specialty such as general surgery, oral and maxillofacial surgery, or plastic surgery.
 After residency, the surgeon receives further training called a “fellowship.”
 This fellowship is dedicated to cosmetic surgery.
 The mindset throughout is focused on principles and techniques to surgically enhance appearance.
 Concepts of beauty and their creation are presented from varied perspectives, refined, and then taught to the cosmetic surgeon to bring the best any specialty has to offer.

 Plastic Surgery Training

 A plastic surgeon first trains in general surgery, head and neck surgery (ENT), orthopedics, or oral maxillofacial residency training and then trains in a plastic surgery fellowship.
 Recently plastic surgery training programs have combined general surgery residency with plastic surgery fellowship training and decreased the overall number of training years.
 With both pathways (combined residency or fellowship) , a plastic surgeon’s mindset and approach is dedicated to the principles and techniques to correct body defects, burns, birth disorders and disease.
 Of the many plastic surgery training areas (body defects, burns, birth disorders and disease), a component of training may include cosmetic surgery.
 Many plastic surgeons specialize in fields other than cosmetic surgery such as hand surgery, reconstructive surgery, trauma surgery, or burn surgery.
 Also, not every plastic surgery resident seems to be trained the same.
-To evaluate how comfortable graduating plastic surgeons residents were with cosmetic surgery, the Journal of Plastic and Reconstructive Surgery published a study.
-This 2008 study found over one third of graduating plastic surgery residents did not feel adequately trained in cosmetic surgery.
+A 2013 survey of plastic surgery residents found that over half felt they were the least trained in the area of aesthetic surgery

 Q: What does it mean to be a diplomate of the American Board of Cosmetic Surgery?